DataSF/draft-publishing-standards/basemap/overview.md

 ### Relationship table and conceptual diagram

+The table and diagram below explain the relationship among the 3 core components above.

 | From | To | Relationship | Notes |
 | :--- | :--- | :--- | :--- |
 | Address Number | Parcel | An address number is related to 0 or 1 parcel | An address number may only occasionally fall in the right of way where there is no parcel @SFGIS? is this true, I vaguely remember this being mentioned in the AWG, but I could be confusing this with virtual addresses |